skoruthu/airbnb_recommender/README.md

 <strong> Description: </strong><br>
 This notebook does sentiment analysis of the listing reviews files.
 The input is the reviews which were pre-processed with VADER to do lemmatization without cleaning.
 The sentiment analysis done was polarity scores of the reviews, which are then grouped into either Positive, Negative or Neutral sentiments.
-Reviews which were not in English were dropped.<br><br>
+Reviews which were not in English were dropped.<br>

 <strong> File Name: </strong>london_nearest_tube.ipynb <br>
 <strong> Packages used:</strong> pandas, numpy, geopy <br>